 Whenever WordPress sent out an update, their whole blog broke.

 Now let’s say they didn’t know how to fix their own problem?
 Most people don’t!
 If you don’t, you will be spending a long week with your technician to find and solve the problem, and a technician at their cheapest rate is like $60/hour.
 It’ll take a good 3-4 hours to find the problem.
 You’re looking at $240.
-Shopify is $30/month and doesn’t slow down your site, have glitchy plugins to deal with or anything like that.
+Shopify pricing is $30/month and doesn’t slow down your site, have glitchy plugins to deal with or anything like that.

 As a general rule for your blog, whether you use WooCommerce or not, keep your amount of plugins as low as you possibly can.
 Every 6 months, I go into my plugins and make sure I have ONLY what I need and what I’m using.